meow-edit/meow/README.md

 The default value for `meow-grab-fill-commands` is `meow-query-replace` and `meow-query-replace-regexp`.

-`meow-grab` create grab selection.
+`meow-grab` Create grab selection.

-`meow-cancel-grab` goto the end of grab seletion(if it's in current buffer) and disable it(no matter where it is).
+`meow-pop-grab` Goto the end of grab seletion and disable it(no matter where it is).

+To disable grab without moving the cursor, use `meow-grab`, `meow-pop-grab`.

 ## Kmacros